 - How to prepare for the VIVA: Tips to do before and after (2014) – valuable tips based on personal experience

 - You used LEGO(R) in your VIVA?
 You must be kidding!
 (2019) – using LEGO® bricks and elements to convincingly make your point at the VIVA

 Finding a position

-See the academic career advice portal on Jobs.ac.uk for advice about academic job search and career development.
+The career advice portal on Jobs.ac.uk provides advice about academic job search and career development.

-Word of mouth and personal networking can do wonders too, both for finding positions for establishing collaboration.
+Word of mouth and personal networking can do wonders too, both for finding positions and establishing collaboration.
 Here are five ways to better networking.